Introduction to Radcliffe on Trent

 Records of a church in Radcliffe appear in the 13th century when references to priests begin to appear.
 The early building dedicated to the virgin Mary with a traditional chancel window at the east end and north and south aisles presumably on either side of a central nave would have been similar to how it looks today but on a much smaller scale.

 The church as we now know it was extensively rebuilt in the Victorian period together with a distinctive high tower with a saddle-back roof and was finally completed about 1905.
+For more information see History of St Mary’s Church and also an article on the Reverend John Cullen, vicar at the time of the rebuilding of the church.

 Photograph taken before the saddleback tower was added in the late 19th century